PostHog/posthog.com/contents/handbook/people/hiring-process/hiring-process.md

 ### Deciding to hire

 [‘Talent Compounds’](https://posthog.com/handbook/company/values#talent-compounds) is one of our values here at PostHog.
-We think carefully about each new role and the complexity it introduces to the organisation.
+We think carefully about each new role and the complexity it introduces to the organization.
 We also have an extremely high bar for the people we do hire!

 We use [Pry](https://app.pry.co/posthog-core/main/hiringplan/employees) to plan our hiring forecast.
 We use the hiring forecast as a guide, but we have the ability to iterate on this at any time.
+We are super responsive to changes PostHog's needs.

 For each new role, the first step is to open a new issue on the [Ops & People board project board](https://github.com/orgs/PostHog/projects/2), outlining the reason behind the role, responsibilities, time frame etc., and write up a draft job description.
 Everyone in the company will have the opportunity to give their feedback on the proposed role.

 #### **How to write a great job description**

-At the moment, we're not too worried about having precisely defined job specs for every role.
-PostHog is growing and changing rapidly, so we don’t like to set things in stone!

 We generally structure our job description in the following way, which Workable optimizes for:

 1. Describe the company, role and impact
 2. Skills needed in order to be successful